AetherionDMA/DMACheat-Aetherion/Direct Memory Access (DMA) Cheats - How It Works.md

 ---

 ### 📌 Stay Tuned:
-Join the community on Discord: [Click here to join the Discord](https://discord.gg/E6KT5Zp8)
+If you are looking for a buying guide or a place to ask for help with setup join the community on Discord: [Click here to join the Discord](https://discord.gg/E6KT5Zp8)